langjam/jam0001/nebelhut/README.md

 println inc 5
 ```

-When a variable name is evaluted, its value is looked up in the current environment.
+When a variable name is evaluted, its value is looked up in the current scope.
 If it is a builtin function or a block and the variable has an arity associated, the parser parses a function call.
 There is the `&` operator that is similiar in function to `'`.
 It lookups variables without trying to parse function calls, you always just get the stored value.

 ```
 println &inc